 Auto insurance requirements in Missouri

-Below you’ll find the amounts of car insurance coverage that Missouri residents are required to carry.
-All drivers must carry proof of insurance while driving.
+Below you’ll find the amounts of car insurance coverage required in Missouri.
+Every driver in Missouri must carry proof of insurance while driving.
 This is also known as proof of financial responsibility.

 $50,000 bodily injury per accident